PaulRivier/kiwi/README.md

 Kiwi uses [CommonMark](<https://commonmark.org/>) flavor of Markdown for contents.

-At this stage Kiwi is alpha software, use it with caution.
+Kiwi is beta software, use at your own risk.
+Some notes:
+- Since it does never write to content files, there is no risk of data loss
+- The access control system is alpha, if you really need guaranteed access control reliability, consider reviewing this code, or getting in touch with the author about it.

 # Install